Precursors to the University of Belgrade: History

+The lectures were held by professors who had earned their diplomas in Austria, Germany and France (Jovan Sterija Popović, Josif Pančić, Đura Daničić, and others).

+During its early history, it had three departments: Philosophy, Engineering, and Law.

 Initially, the Lyceum had only philosophy and law departments.
 In 1845 the Lyceum received the first instruments from future physics professor and rector of the Lycée Vuk Marinković.
 A natural science and engineering department was added to the philosophy and law department, in 1853 and included a Chemistry department which is considered as nucleus of the Faculty of Chemistry at Belgrade University.
 The laboratory of the chemistry department was in the basement of the Princess Ljubica's Residence.

+Since 1853, legal education has become independent from the studies of philosophy, and since 1863, legal education in Serbia has lasted four years.

+During the 1850s, the Philosophy (General) Department developed into a particular college.
+The University of Belgrade's Faculty of Philosophy is today's continuation of this department.

+The first academic lecture on electrical engineering in Serbia was held in 1894.
+Professor Stevan Marković was the first lecturer and founder of the Engineering Department at the Higher School.
+Only four years later, Professor Marković also established the first Serbian electrical engineering laboratory.
+Since then, this academic discipline has been studied at the Higher School and the University of Belgrade.
+The first diplomas in this field were given in 1922.

+In 1905 the Great School was reformed as the University of Belgrade with four faculties: Philosophy, Law, Technical and Medical.

+The Higher School formally became the University of Belgrade through the Law on the University from February 27, 1905.
+This law introduced faculties of social science and humanities (including a Faculty of Orthodox Theology and Law), medical sciences, sciences and mathematics, along with technology and engineering.

 Students

 There were 21 students in the first generation and 17 of them finished the studies.
 In the first period, there were only between 20 and 30 students in each generation.
 After graduation, some of them received the government's scholarship to continue their education abroad.

 The Lycée was intended to provide the kind of pragmatic education needed for civil servants in the growing administration: in 1815 there were just 24 government officials, but this number grew to 672 by 1839.

 The first student organization in Serbia, Association of Serbian Youth, was established in this lyceum in 1847, but it was soon banned because of their criticism of the Defenders of the Constitution.